RicoZong/covid19Canada/README.md

-COVD-19 infection data. *InfeVacPlot* function makes use of covid19.Canada.data and covid19.vaccination functions from `covid19.analytics` R package to get both vaccination and infection datas.
-It also uses plot function from `graphics` R package to generate a plottings.
-The *Vaccinationanada* makes use of covid19.vaccination from the `covid19.analytics` R package to get vacciniation data.
+COVD-19 infection data. *InfeVacPlot* function makes use of covid19.Canada.data and covid19.vaccination functions from `covid19.analytics` R package to get both vaccination and infection data.
+It also uses plot function from `tidyverse` and `reshape` R package to generate plotting.
+The *Vaccinationanada* makes use of covid19.vaccination from the `covid19.analytics` R package to get vaccination data.
 (Section of the borrowed code is clearly indicated and referenced in the InfectionCanada, InfeVacPlot and VaccinationCanada help file)

 ## References